Kandidiasi ya Mucocutaneous ya Muda Mrefu

 Chronic mucocutaneous candidiasis, a hereditary immunodeficiency disorder, is persistent or recurring infection with Candida (a fungus) due to malfunction of T cells (a type of white blood cell).

-Antifungal drugs can usually control the infection, but they must be taken for a long time.
+• Antifungal medications can usually control an infection, but they must be taken for a long time.

 (See also Overview of Immunodeficiency Disorders.)